Occamsec/log4j-checker/README.md

 Known hash files are available from https://github.com/mubix/CVE-2021-44228-Log4Shell-Hashes

-NOTE: if the version of Log4j in use within your system has been modified, for instance to introduce customizations, its SHA256 hash will differ from the corresponding official release and the script will not be able to flag it.
+NOTE: if the Log4j .jar file in use within your system has been modified, for instance to introduce customizations, its SHA256 hash will differ from the corresponding official release and the script will not be able to flag it.

 ## Usage: